Why Swearing In A Different Language Is So Unsatisfying

 Part of the reason for the increase in cussing is that psychologists keep finding benefits to swearing.
 An F-bomb can help you tolerate the pain you feel when you stub your toe.
 Repeating curse words when you’re performing an athletic feat can make you stronger.
 People who swear more even seem to lie less.
 Basically, swearing makes you a powerful human incapable of deception.

-Though swearing has a number of advantages, there is one context in which it’s disappointingly unsatisfying: a different language.
-Sure, it’s entertaining and hilarious to learn about vulgarity around the world, but shouting “Merde!” when you hit your thumb with a hammer will not have the same effect as the English equivalent.
+Though swearing has a number of advantages, there is one context in which it’s disappointingly unsatisfying: a language that’s not your native tongue.
+Sure, it’s entertaining and hilarious to learn about vulgarity around the world, but shouting Merde! when you hit your thumb with a hammer will not have the same effect as the English equivalent.
 Why?
 In part, the reason is obvious: if you weren’t taught growing up that a word is taboo, then it won’t seem taboo to you.
-It’s like when a child runs around screaming "fuck" because they recently learned it.
+It’s like when a child runs around screaming the F-word because they recently learned it.
 They won’t realize why their parents are looking on in horror until they’re scolded.

-Examining why foreign swear words prove so ineffective when we use them provides some interesting insights into exactly how swearing works, and how you should approach curse words when you’re learning a new language.
+Examining why swearing in other languages is so ineffective provides some interesting insights into exactly how swearing works, and how you should approach curse words when you’re learning a new language.

 Studying Our Swearing Habits

 Expletives seem to hold a very special place in the human mind.
 In one study, a patient had a severe case of aphasia — brain damage that causes someone to have difficulty with language — but he still had the ability to swear.
 Researchers found that while most language is stored in one part of the brain (the Broca’s and Wernicke’s areas, to be exact), swearing seems to be nestled into the limbic system, which is more closely connected with emotion.
 This means cussing is baked right into human instinct, nestled into the subconscious.
 If you’ve ever accidentally sworn after hitting your head on a cabinet door, this probably won’t be a surprise to you.